 - write standalone ‘stretch’ questions that don’t refer to the work just marked

-- give overly specific feedback that only relates to that piece of work – pick out the feedback that is going to enable success in future work
+- give overly specific feedback that only relates to that piece of work – pick out the feedback that is going to enable success in future work.
+For example, it’s more important students can balance equations than state the conditions for rusting.

 - make comparisons with other pupils